noahehall/theBookOfNoah/0current/security/auth.md

 - security

+  - always think about the scopes your tokens permit to set a reasonable expiration timestamp
+    - read only to public/sensitive info?
+    - +write to public/sensitive info?
   - if someone gets your access token, they can assume your identity until the token expires
   - if someone gets your refresh token, they can retrieve a new accesstoken forever (unless it gets revoked)
+  - protect every token you ever use, treat encrypted tokens like they are unencrypted, defense in depth!
+  - always revoke refresh tokens, ALWAYYYYYYS

 - scope naming conventions
   - be consistent